-Guitarist and composer Cañizares is arguably one of the most important and influential flamenco artists worldwide but is just as comfortable with classical repertoire and his own compositions.
+Guitarist and composer Cañizares is arguably one of the most important and influential flamenco artists worldwide, and he is just as comfortable with classical repertoire and his own compositions.

-Besides his recording career and concerts, Cañizares spends a great deal of his time investigating and teaching flamenco.
-He has taught flamenco guitar at the Escola Superior de Música de Catalunya (ESMUC) since 2003 and enjoys giving masterclasses as part of his engagements.
+Besides his career as an interpreter, Cañizares spends a great deal of his time investigating and teaching flamenco.
+Since 2003, he has been teaching flamenco guitar at the prestigious Escola Superior de Música de Catalunya (ESMUC).

 “One of the most important events in the world of classical guitar since the world premiere of Concierto de Aranjuez”